Skip to content

 Yes, but again totally worth looking forward to it once a year.

-What is benefits of hop shoots?
+What are the health benefits of hop shoots?

 The dried, flowering part of the hop plant is not only used to make beer, but medicine as well.